Land Port of Entry Transformed Into Energy Efficient, Updated Facility

 Upgrades Replace Outdated Facility, Enhance Border Security, and Better Serve Travelers

-The U.S. General Services Administration welcomed the Department of Homeland Security's U.S. Customs and Border Protection to a newly constructed Land Port of Entry located along the United States and the Canadian province of Saskatchewan border in Portal, ND.
+The U.S. General Services Administration welcomed the Department of Homeland Security's U.S. Customs and Border Protection (external site) to a newly constructed Land Port of Entry located along the United States and the Canadian province of Saskatchewan border in Portal, ND.
 The new port facility strengthens border security and facilitates the movement of legal international trade and travel.